-The East African Community Kiswahili commission has asked Government to harmonise the development and use of Kiswahili to ensure regional integration and sustainable development.
+KAMPALA - The East African Community Kiswahili commission has asked the Government to harmonize the development and use of Kiswahili to ensure regional integration and sustainable development.

-Professor Kenneth Inyani Simala the East African Kiswahili Commission Executive Secretary made this request while officiating at the Regional Kiswahili experts meeting held at the Inter- University Council for East Africa headquarters on Tuesday.
+Prof. Kenneth Inyani Simala the East African Kiswahili Commission Executive Secretary made this request while officiating at the Regional Kiswahili experts meeting held at the Inter-University Council for East Africa headquarters on Wednesday.

-Article137 (2) of the East African Community treaty states that Kiswahili shall be developed as a lingua franca of the community to support sustainable development and regional integration unfortunately some member states have failed to adhere to the agreement.
+Article137 (2) of the East African Community treaty states that Kiswahili shall be developed as a lingua franca of the community to support sustainable development and regional integration.

-"It is unfortunate that there is slowness in implementation of the treaty that it is only Tanzania that has the Kiswahili Council but other member states are still failing to set up the facility which would be promoting the language," Simala observed.
+"It is unfortunate that there is slowness in implementation of the treaty that it is only Tanzania that has the Kiswahili Council but other member states are still failing to set up the facility which would promote the language," Simala observed.

-Simala appealed to partner states to show commitment in promoting Kiswahili within the region.
+Simala appealed to partner states to show commitment to promoting Kiswahili within the region.

-"Each member state should be committed towards promoting Kiswahili.
-The language should be taught in primary, secondary and university level because teaching of Kiswahili is central to the harmonisation of education across the East African Community," Simala advised.
+"Each member state should be committed to promoting Kiswahili.
+The language should be taught in primary, secondary and university level because the teaching of Kiswahili is central to the harmonization of education across the East African Community," Simala advised.

 In Kenya and Tanzania, pupils are taught in Kiswahili, while English is taught as a mere subject; in Uganda, English is the major medium of instruction and Kiswahili is taught in a few schools while Burundi and Rwanda hardly have Kiswahili in their schools.

-Simala believes this initiative has been long overdue and that promotion of the Kiswahili language will not be limited to its practice but it will enable member states co-operate in trade, politics, media and the educational sector play its role as the regional lingua franca.
+Simala believes this initiative has been long overdue that promotion of the Kiswahili language will not be limited to its practice but it will enable member states to co-operate in trade, politics, media, and the educational sector should play its role as the regional lingua franca.

-Kiswahili experts agreed that Kiswahili should be a major consideration in the efforts to harmonise education within the East African Community states, this they noted would promote peaceful resolution of conflicts, unity, life skills and economic growth within the region.
+Kiswahili experts agreed that Kiswahili should be a major consideration in the efforts to harmonize education within the East African Community states, this they noted would promote the peaceful resolution of conflicts, unity, life skills and economic growth within the region.

-With a regional population of about 132 million people, the East African Community Facts and Figures report of 2009 estimated that the five member states occupy 1.8 million square kilometers.
+With a regional population of about 132 million people, the East African Community Facts and Figures report of 2009 estimated the five member states to occupy 1.8 million square kilometers.